 Chomolhari & the Bonte La (Camping Trek) is part of our Himalayan Classic Trek Series.
-In addition to our listed group dates, we are also able to arrange this trek beginning on any date during the months of late March through May and late September to early November for a group of 1 to 12 people.
+In 2021, we are able to arrange this trek beginning on any date during the months of late March through May and late September to early November for a group of 1 to 12 people.

 Day 1.
 Welcome to Bhutan!
 Fly from Bangkok, Thailand to Paro, Bhutan.